thiloreski/cookiewasher/README.md

 export moz_bwl to csv, put file into same csv and import

 Current state:
-I wrapped a shell script around the plain SQL to gibre hints, do some Backup etc.
+I wrapped a shell script around the plain SQL to give hints, do some Backup etc.
 Installation: copy all this in a seperated dir, adapt the path in the shell script, end FF.
 Then unpack, copy the cookie-DB, usually (linux) sth like: /home/<user_name>/.mozilla/firefox/<some_random_id>.<user_name>
 from FF to local dir and run FF_cookie_pattern_washer.sh